Fast. Court-Ready. Repeatable

 Drag Factor App Modes

-Measure drag factor from controlled skid tests, validate average speed over a known distance, and record longitudinal and lateral G-force.
+Measure drag factor from controlled braking/skid tests, validate average speed over a known distance, and record longitudinal and lateral G-force.

 Drag Factor

-Efficiently calculate deceleration and roadway drag factor (ƒ) from a braking or skid test.
+Efficiently calculate deceleration and roadway drag factor (f) from a braking test.

 - Automatically logs time, distance, peak G, and drag factor